atacansuder/obsidian-furigana-generator/README.md

 -   **Show commands in context menu**: If enabled, the plugin's commands will appear in the right-click context menu in addition to the command palette.

+### Appearance

 -   **Hide furigana unless hovered**: If enabled, furigana will be hidden by default and will only appear when you hover your mouse over the word.

     > **Note**: The [Japanese Novel Ruby](https://github.com/k-quels/japanese-novel-ruby) plugin has the same setting which might conflict with this one, please double check before toggling and use only one setting for this.

+-   **Furigana font size**: Adjusts the size of the furigana text.
+You can use the slider to set a value between 100% (default) and 200%.

 -   **Syntax**: Determines the markup used for generating furigana.